scalar-labs/cassy/README.md

 You can do the following things with Cassy from an easy to use gRPC APIs or HTTP/1.1 REST APIs:
 * Take snapshots, and upload snapshots and incremental backups to a blob store or filesystem of your choice from your cluster (AWS S3 is the only supported blob store at the current version, but other blob stores or filesystems will be supported shortly)
 * Download backups, and restore a node or a cluster from the backups
-* Manage backups and restore histories
+* Manage statuses and histories of backups and restore

 You can NOT do the followings things with the current version of Cassy:
 * Backup commitlogs